Last Updated on Jun 1, 2022 by Anjali Chourasiya

-Dhawan’s journey into the education sector began in 2010 when he co-founded the Young India Fellowship program.
-The Fellowship is a one-year residential program in multiple disciplines that focused on experience-based learning to create the next generation of Indian leaders.
+Ashish Dhawan’s journey into the education sector began in 2010 when he co-founded the Young India Fellowship program.
+The Fellowship is a one-year residential program in multiple disciplines that focuses on experience-based learning to create the next generation of Indian leaders.

 In 2012, Dhawan established the Central Square Foundation, a grant-making organisation.
 The foundation is engaged in providing grants and acts as a policy think-tank aimed to improve the country’s education quality.
 Moreover, the foundation focuses on children’s education from the lower sections of the population.

 Furthermore, in 2014, Dhawan also co-founded Ashoka University with 40 other philanthropists.
 The university is the first of its kind liberal arts university in India.

 With 20+ yrs of experience in investment management, Dhawan has constructed a solid portfolio reflective of his net worth.
 At of the end of the January-March 2022 quarter, he holds 14 primary stocks which stood as:

 |Name of the stock||Holdings December 2021||Holdings March 2022||Total value (Rs. in cr.)|

 |Dish TV India Ltd||1.57||1.57||38.74|